cloudflare/cloudflare-docs/content/r2/api/workers/workers-api-usage.md

 {{<Aside type="note">}}

 This guide is tailored to Wrangler v2.
-If you are still using Wrangler v1, refer to the [Migrate from Wrangler v1 guide](/workers/wrangler-legacy/migration/).
+If you are still using Wrangler v1, refer to [Migrations](/workers/wrangler/migration/).

 {{</Aside>}}